AhmedKamal18/Networks-rdt-protocol/README.md

 8. Close the connection with the sender.

 ## Dependencies
-The RTD v2.2 protocol implementation may have dependencies on the following:
+The RDT v2.2 protocol implementation may have dependencies on the following:

 - Underlying network layer for establishing and managing connections.
 - Data structures for storing packet information, sequence numbers, and acknowledgments.

 ## Examples
-Examples of RTD v2.2 protocol implementations can be found in the following directories:
+Examples of RDT v2.2 protocol implementations can be found in the following directories:

-- `examples/sender`: Contains an example implementation of the sender side.
+- `sender.py`: Contains an example implementation of the sender side.
-- `examples/receiver`: Contains an example implementation of the receiver side.
+- `receiver.py`: Contains an example implementation of the receiver side.

 Please refer to the code and accompanying documentation in these directories for further details on how to use the protocol.

 ## Acknowledgments
-The RTD v2.2 protocol implementation was inspired by various reliable transport protocols and research papers.
+The RDT v2.2 protocol implementation was inspired by various reliable transport protocols and research papers.
 We would like to acknowledge the contributions of the researchers and developers in the field of networking and protocols.